rossalexander/jetstream-docs/2.x/installation.md

 php artisan vendor:publish --tag=jetstream-views
 ```

-Next, you should customize the SVGs located in the `resources/views/vendor/jetstream/components/application-logo.blade.php`, `resources/views/vendor/jetstream/components/authentication-card-logo.blade.php`, and `resources/views/vendor/jetstream/components/application-mark.blade.php` components.
+Next, you should customize the SVGs located in the follow components:
+- `resources/views/vendor/jetstream/components/application-logo.blade.php`
+- `resources/views/vendor/jetstream/components/authentication-card-logo.blade.php`
+- `resources/views/vendor/jetstream/components/application-mark.blade.php`

 ### Inertia

-If you are using the Inertia stack, you should customize the SVGs located in `resources/js/Jetstream/AuthenticationCardLogo.vue`, `resources/js/Jetstream/ApplicationLogo.vue`, and `resources/js/Jetstream/ApplicationMark.vue`.
+If you are using the Inertia stack, you should customize the SVGs located in
+- `resources/js/Jetstream/AuthenticationCardLogo.vue`
+- `resources/js/Jetstream/ApplicationLogo.vue`
+- `resources/js/Jetstream/ApplicationMark.vue`

 After customizing these components, you should rebuild your assets: